gradle/gradle/design-docs/managed-model.md

 - Read-only instances should be mutable when view is mutable (eg used as subject for rule).
 - Read-only instances should be immutable when view is immutable (eg used as input for rule, used as subject for validation rule).

-- TBD: should read-write properties instead default to non-null as well?
+- TBD: should read-write properties maintain a copy of, rather than a reference to, the input collection?
+This would work better wrt immutability when the view is immutable.
+That is, should read-write properties work the same as read-only properties, where the setter is simply a convenience for replacing the contents of the collection?

 ### Convenient configuration of scalar typed properties from Groovy